 Message from the President

 Effective July 1, 2013, all property owned or leased by the University of Mount Olive will become tobacco-free.
 This means that smoking will not be permitted in any building or outdoor area, nor will the use of any tobacco products on campus be permitted.
-The creation of a tobacco-free environment is in accordance with our College Covenant, which expects each of us to assume responsibility for our own well-being and for the well-being of others.
+The creation of a tobacco-free environment is in accordance with our University Covenant, which expects each of us to assume responsibility for our own well-being and for the well-being of others.
 This decision was made in response to the fact that tobacco smoke is a proven health hazard to both smokers and non-smokers, and that tobacco use is the leading cause of preventable death in the United States.

 During the past year, campus personnel have been working with interested individuals to provide access and information to a variety of cessation programs and a wide range of supportive systems to help our students, faculty, and staff transition to a healthier lifestyle.
 We do understand that that overcoming a dependence on tobacco can be extremely challenging, and so we ask for the cooperation of users and non-users of tobacco products in helping to achieve a courteous atmosphere of self-enforcement.